Nixuge/Aurixa/README.md

 - set your git name by running `git config --global user.name "YOUR NAME"`
 - set your git EMAIL by running `git config --global user.name "YOUR EMAIL@example.com"`
 - Open github in your browser & create a new repo
+- Open its "Settings" page & go to the "Pages" tab on the left
+- Under "branch", set the branch to "main" and the path to "/ (root)" which should be the default
+- Go back to your repo's index
 - Copy its url (ending by .git) using the big green "Code" button
-- If not already setup, run the setup, otherwise paste that url between quotes in the repo/settings.json file at the "git_repo" key (eg: `"git_repo": None,` to `"git_repo": "https://github.com/Nixuge/cydia-repo.git",`)
+- If not already setup, run the setup & use that url when it asks you about a git repo, otherwise paste that url between quotes in the repo/settings.json file at the "git_repo" key (eg: replace `"git_repo": None,` to `"git_repo": "https://github.com/Nixuge/cydia-repo.git",`)
 - Should be all good.
 If you have issues, make sure you're logged in to github on your pc (using the `gh` command), that you have your git name/email set (check google)

+Note that you can also use your personal domain.
+For that, it should be in the same tab as step 6, under "Custom domain".
+Everything depends on your provider, but you can easily find tutorials about that online/dm me for help about it.

 ## Why not Silica?
 While Silica itself works fine from an user perspective (w some rough edges but it's fine), its code structure is pretty horrible.